 SUMMARY

 Zechariah praises God, characterizing God as powerful and faithful to covenant promises.
-Zechariah also declares that his son, John, will play an important but subordinate role in the story that will unfold.
+Zechariah also declares that his son, John, will play an important but subordinate role in the story that will unfold in Luke’s Gospel.

 ANALYSIS

-Zechariah’s extended statement of praise (often called the Benedictus, the first word of the Latin translation of his statement) comes in response to his son John’s birth and the return of his ability to speak.
-As with the other two “canticles” in Luke 1-2 (the Magnificat and the Nunc dimittis), the words of the Benedictus come from numerous passages in the Old Testament.
+Zechariah’s extended statement of praise (often called the Benedictus, the first word of the Latin translation of his statement) comes in response to his son John’s birth and the restoration of his ability to speak.
+As with the other two “canticles” in Luke 1-2 (the Magnificat and the Nunc dimittis), the words of the Benedictus are derived from numerous passages in the Old Testament.